VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 # Metabolomics in Alzheimer's Disease
-Metabolomics Data Science MSc project looking at significant metabolites found in Alzheimer's Disease (AD) patients in comparison to patients with mild cognitive impairment (MCI) and cognitive normal (CN) controls.
+Data Science MSc project within the Metabolomics research area.

+The project looks at significant metabolites found in Alzheimer's Disease (AD) patients in comparison to patients with mild cognitive impairment (MCI) and cognitive normal (CN) controls.
+It also compares results to exsisting literature which already lacks a consensus on ehich metabolites are significant to this disease.
 ***
 ## Table of Contents
 1. [General Info](#general-info)